-But even if it’s not your first choice, lithium should be a choice, and not just to gain exposure to metals.
-The best lithium stocks in Canada can be a great way to diversify your portfolio and add powerful growth to it.
+But even if it’s not your first choice, lithium should be considered, and not just to gain exposure to metals.
+The best lithium stocks in Canada can be a great way to diversify your portfolio.

 Lithium As An Investment